Easy Ways of Household Management that Won’t Stress You Out

 - Meal Planning – How and Why to Do It to Save Time and Money

-Any of the services offered by your local grocery store will work, this is just the one I’m most familiar with using on a weekly basis.
-As stated above, once you select the items you already have, you send your list to a service like Clicklist or Pickup and load your cart.
+Any of the services offered by your local grocery store will work, the Kroger App is just the one I’m most familiar with using on a weekly basis.
+As stated above, once you select the items you already have, you send your list to a service and load your online shopping cart.

 There are some great free resources (again on Pinterest) where you can print out sheets for keeping track of cleaning tasks by rooms, chore charts for kids, etc. If you want to create a system for ensuring these tasks get done, you need to add them to your calendar, planner or Trello boards so they stay top of mind.

-Work out whatever works best for – do your dishes as you go, once a day, etc. Just come up with a system you can all live with and still have dishes ready to be used so you can eat at home and not have to use paper plates.
+Work out whatever works best for you and your family.
+You can either have you (or someone else please!) do your dishes as you go, once a day, etc. Just come up with a system you can all live with and still have dishes ready to be used so you can eat at home and not have to use paper plates.

 Whether you prefer a load every day or the once a week method, having the supplies to get the job done and a manner for getting the clothes folded and where they belong is key.

 Everyone’s list will be different and not everything will need to be cleaned once a week.
 Determine what your cleaning schedule will be for each and what you can happily live with.

 Definitely recommend creating and using the home binder described above to keep track of your schedule for each of the following areas and cross them off as you go.